outdreamer/build-a-cure-1/docs/reference/vdj_recombination.md

 				- is local cellular application of this process the right implementation (does it produce useful or harmful variance, given variance injection points)

+				- what influences development of sub-systems of immune system (immune organs, humoral, cell-mediated, adaptive), which interfaces dont have a corresponding sub-system of the immune system, and how to apply immune processes to that interface?

+				- what permutations of the immune system could produce a bounded system as described above in immune-related organs

 				- is there another process that can replace the antigen-tagging solution produced by antibodies, such as adjacent systemic attribute collisions producing local contexts that invalidate pathogens of various types
 					- aligning molecular motion to create pathways large enough for light to pass through, organizing pathogens to be in its path, applied to subsets of pathogens at a time
 					- altering DNA to create output attributes that invalidate pathogen cell structures
+					- flow reversal (like lymph fluid flow reversal) to distribute molecules to a part of system demanding them where they wouldn't normally be bc of flow direction
+					- flow optimization (creating motion types in various contexts to inject variance in structure that isnt being generated optimally, like increasing speed of blood flow in bone marrow to inject variance in antibody structures)
+					- layering testing zones or tools as filtering boundaries radiating outward from the process output
+					- mimicking generative conditions of inputs required for processes (mimicking thymus testing zone once its not there)

 		- process order
 			- should tests be applied after potential output is created or earlier in the creation process